mica-development/mica-tutorials/README.md

 # 🚀 Getting Started with the Mica Programming Language

 Welcome to the Mica programming language tutorials!
-This guide will walk you through everything you need to start developing with Mica using GitHub Codespaces and Visual Studio Code.
+This guide provides an overview of available examples followed by a comprehensive step-by-step guide to get you started with Mica development using GitHub Codespaces and Visual Studio Code.

 ## 📋 Prerequisites